-Help homeless men and women get off the street by…
+Our mission is to help homeless men and women get off the street by:

-- Facilitating acquisition of financial assistance for residents.
+- Facilitating goal setting and acquisition of financial assistance for residents

 “I may be homeless, but I’m not hopeless.”